aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 While these are not the only options, they illustrate the implications for revocation.
 In the latter case of reference tokens, the authorization server is able to revoke an access token by removing it from storage.
 In the former case, without storing tokens, it may be impossible to revoke tokens without taking additional measures.
+One such measure is to use {{I-D.ietf-oauth-status-list}} to maintain a distributed and easily-compressed list of token revocation statuses.

 For this reason, revocation of access tokens is optional in this specification, since it may pose too significant of a burden for implementers.
 It is not required to revoke access tokens to be able to return a success code to the caller.